Links on SoundGuys may earn us a commission. Learn more.

 So are the Optoma Nuforce Be Free6 true wireless headphones worth it?
 If you care about a good sound experience and want something you can bring with you on a run, then you might enjoy these.
 Especially since the low end sounds so good and vocals sound good enough to get by, but the cons seem to outweigh the pros for me.
 I don’t feel like the good sound quality makes up for the average battery life, poor isolation, and connectivity issues.
-If you can snag these on sale then they’re worth the money, especially since they charge via USB-C and have the auto-connect feature down, but at the retail price of $99 you’re probably better off going with something else.
+A similarly priced option that does a better job with these things is the Anker Soundcore Liberty Air 2.
+If you can snag the Optoma Nuforce Be Free6 on sale then they’re worth the money, especially since they charge via USB-C and have the auto-connect feature down, but at the retail price of $99 you’re probably better off going with something else.

 Read next: Best true wireless earbuds under $100